Connect with others who understand.

 Powered By

-Medically reviewed by Jonas DeMuro, M.D.
+Medically reviewed by Maybell Nieves, M.D.

 Written by Emily Wagner, M.S.

-When weighing surgery options for breast cancer treatment, you may consider a lumpectomy.
-Also known as a partial mastectomy, this breast-conserving procedure removes only the breast cancer and a small amount of healthy tissue surrounding it.
+When weighing surgery options for breast cancer treatment, you may consider a lumpectomy, also known as a partial mastectomy.
+This breast-conserving procedure removes only the breast cancer and a small amount of healthy tissue surrounding it.
 Lumpectomy is most commonly done in cases of early-stage breast cancer.

 According to the National Cancer Institute, one study of 560 women — most of whom had early-stage breast cancer — found that 72 percent chose a mastectomy (removal of the entire breast) and 28 percent opted for lumpectomy.
 On MyBCTeam, more than 10,000 members reported having a lumpectomy.